turing-tech/MaterialScrollBar/README.md

 If you're updating from an older version, remove any xml from this library and rewrite your code to implement the API as above.

+Also note that the library does not currently support recyclerViews which do not boarder the screen's edge on the right side.

 How to use - Section Indicator
 --------
 To add a section indicator, simply add the following line of code: